bytexenon/lenooby09.github.io/README.md

 ### Special Thanks
 I would like to give a special thanks to Nanami, for getting me into Kotlin in the first place.

-Another special thanks to [Liz](https://lizainslie.dev) for getting me more connected into the community and in general being a great friend. <3
+Another very special thanks to [Liz](https://lizainslie.dev) for getting me more connected into the community, being a great friend and helping me out when I needed it the most. <3

 ---